Modelling DDoS Attacks in IoT Networks using Machine Learning: Methodology

 \subsection{Supervised Learning}

-This component is highlighted in yellow in Fig. \ref{fig2} and it involved applying supervised ML on manually labelled data.
+This component is labelled "Supervised Learning" in Fig. \ref{fig2} and it involved applying supervised ML on manually labelled data.
 Supervised learning is a class of machine learning (ML) wherein an ML model is trained using pre-labelled data, which serve as “examples” for the ML model.
 Once the model has been trained, it can then be exposed to new (test) data for classification or prediction.
 In our system, we considered Logistic Regression (LGR) and Artificial Neural Network (ANN) models.